 The GHS Labelling Manual contains all classifications that have been ratified by the GHS Task Force since its creation in autumn 2008.

-A new edition of the GHS Labelling Manual is produced in January each year.
-The latest edition, published in January 2021, is the 2020 GHS Labelling Manual.
-All previous editions should be considered obsolete.
+A new edition of the GHS Labelling Manual is produced in January each year and is distributed to IFRA and IOFI members.

-In line with established practice, after the publication of the GHS Labelling Manual (on 11 January 2021) IFRA and IOFI members are encouraged to implement the new or modified classifications within six months.
+After the publication of the GHS Labelling Manual, IFRA and IOFI members are encouraged to implement the new or modified classifications within six months.

 In addition, it does not constitute the findings of safety or a judgment as to whether any product requires special handling.